kalkuteminal/Animation-DNA/06-Tutorials.md

 - press **ExecuteAll** button of script editor
 - drag your code with MMB to a shelf and press the button that will appear

+#### Step two: loops.
+Loops allow us to do something with number of objects.

 #### Running code from a file
 If you need to run python code from a file:
 - save your code as **`*.py`** file in a desired place (C:/hello.py)